kronostechnologies/standards/gradle/openapi-sdk/README.md

 | git.enable | Boolean | `false` | Enable the sync and publish SDK tasks.
 | git.host | String | `github.com` | The GIT host used to generate the repository URI.
 | git.userId | String | - | The GIT organization or user name used to generate the repository URI.

+## Patches

+Rather than monkey patching the templates, the build process will apply patches stored in `/src/patches`.
+There are a couple restrictions:

+- The patches must be in the same directory structure than the OpenAPI generator.
+- The name of the patch file must be the same as the OpenAPI template, followed by the `.patch` extension.
+- Only one file per diff file is possible.

+### Create a new patch

+To create a new patch, you can follow this procedure:

+1. Copy OpenAPI templates locally to `build/tmp/openapi-templates`:
+    ```shell
+    ./gradlew :openapi-sdk:syncTemplates
+    ```
+1. Make a second copy of the files to be patched in `build/resources/patches`:
+    ```shell
+    cp build/tmp/openapi-templates/kotlin-client/libraries/jvm-okhttp/infrastructure/ApiClient.kt.mustache \
+       build/resources/patches/kotlin-client/libraries/jvm-okhttp/infrastructure/ApiClient.kt.mustache
+    ```
+1. Modify the second copy according to your needs.
+To help future yourself in the future, you can include `{{! musdtache comments }} to detail why and what your changes are about.
+1. Create a patch file, taking care to preserve the original file path.
+    ```shell
+    mkdir -p src/patches/kotlin-client/libraries/jvm-okhttp/infrastructure
+    diff -Naur build/tmp/openapi-templates/kotlin-client/libraries/jvm-okhttp/infrastructure/ApiClient.kt.mustache \
+               build/resources/patches/kotlin-client/libraries/jvm-okhttp/infrastructure/ApiClient.kt.mustache \
+               > src/patches/kotlin-client/libraries/jvm-okhttp/infrastructure/ApiClient.kt.mustache.patch
+    ```